apptainer/singularity/libexec/python/README.md

 **DISABLE_HTTPS**
 If you export the variable `SINGULARITY_NOHTTPS` you can force the software to not use https when interacting with a Docker registry.
 This use case is typically for use of a local registry.

+**HTTP_REGISTRIES**
+If you specify a space separated list of registries in the `SINGULARITY_HTTP_REGISTRIES` variable these are invoked with HTTP instead of HTTPS.

 #### Singularity Hub